-Who's the gnat ?
+Who is the gnat ?

-The sheep looking for a bridge can come near you, but it's only your heat that attracts them.
-You can also find it on "poor" fruit or any organic decomposition material.
-What he mainly seeks is a good soil to lay his eggs there (the desiced blood used as fertilizer attracts the genus Bradysia).
+Gnats looking for a place to lay their eggs may come near you, but it's only your warmth that attracts them.
+You can also find it on "rotten" fruit or any decaying organic matter.

 The gnat is neither harmful nor useful.
 It is part of the food chain like many insects.